-Students enroll in Spanish language courses appropriate to their level in addition to courses in Latin American Civilization, intercultural communication and the Mexican education system.
+Students enroll in Spanish language courses appropriate to their level in addition to courses in Latin American Civilization, intercultural communication and the Mexican education system as outlined below.
 Each semester, students also experience education in Mexico as classroom teaching assistants in public and private schools in Querétaro.